Rick Schmidt, Ed.D.

 Director of Educational Programming

 Rick has also been a firefighter and fire officer at a busy suburban fire company since 1988 having served up to the rank of Assistant Chief.
-He has an affinity towards special rescue operations and has served with several natural disaster response teams during his tenure.
+He has an affinity towards special rescue and truck company operations and has served with several natural disaster response teams during his long tenure.

-Rick is currently acting as the Director of Educational Programming for Elevation Science and is actively engaged in the ongoing work between the group and higher education institutions.
+Rick is currently acting as the Director of Educational Programming for Elevation Science and is actively engaged in ongoing work between the organization and outside entities including public, private and higher education partners.

 Curriculum Vitae